Of Commerce, Counsel & the Coin

 Origin: a pyramid scheme with a charter

 It begins, as such things often do, with a king who needs money and a Scotsman who has noticed.
-In 1694 William Paterson, an Edinburgh merchant of mathematical disposition, presented to the bankrupt court of William III a proposal of disarming neatness: a loan of one and a quarter million pounds, at eight per centum, in perpetuity, in exchange for a royal charter conferring upon his syndicate a monopoly on the issuance of paper pounds.
-The King got his wars with France.
-The syndicate got the country, in instalments, forever.
+In 1694 William Paterson, an Edinburgh merchant of mathematical disposition, presented to the bankrupt court of William III a proposal of disarming neatness: his syndicate would lend the Crown £1.2 million, at eight per cent, in perpetuity, and would receive in exchange a royal charter granting it a monopoly on the issuance of paper pounds.
+The King got his wars, and the syndicate got the country, in instalments, forever.

-The mechanism was elegant in the way that all confidence games are elegant.
+The mechanism deserves a moment of respect, the way one respects a well-made trap.
 Every pound henceforth issued came into circulation as a debt; the interest owed on that debt was nowhere present in the money supply, and could therefore be serviced only by the issuance of further debt.
-A system whose continuation depends upon the indefinite expansion of its own liabilities is, in the language of any honest accountant, a pyramid.
-That this particular pyramid has stood for three centuries and a third is not evidence of its soundness.
-It is evidence of how much collateral the world has been willing, under varying degrees of duress, to feed into its base.
+A system whose continuation depends upon the indefinite expansion of its own liabilities is, in the language of any honest accountant, a pyramid, and that this particular pyramid has stood for three centuries and a third says nothing about its soundness and a great deal about how much collateral the world has been willing, under varying degrees of duress, to feed into its base.

-Paterson did not merely found a bank, he set down a template that would be followed for centuries.
-The state borrowed the money required to build a navy; the navy protected a chartered company; the company brought home silver, opium, and tea; and the taxpayer absorbed whatever the arithmetic could not.
-With astonishingly little adaptation, this is the operating system of every modern economy.
-The names on the buildings may have changed, but the architecture has not.
+In founding the bank Paterson also set down a template that would be followed for centuries: the state borrowed the money required to build a navy, the navy protected a chartered company, the company brought home silver, opium, and tea, and the taxpayer absorbed whatever the arithmetic could not.
+The names on the buildings have changed, the architecture inside them has not, and with astonishingly little adaptation the template remains the operating system of every modern economy.

 The bank, in chronology